 MAKE’s Creative Director, Ariana Mouyiaris, to find out more about the invisible enemy that inspired their revolutionary product and what we need to know to protect ourselves from it.
 We’re sharing some key learnings to take note of below…

-on Blue Light Exposure:
+On Blue Light Exposure

 In comparison to sun exposure, blue light exposure tends to be greater because of the amount of time we spend with our devices.
-Consistent, unprotected exposure to blue light (as with UV light) can cause pre-aging of the skin through ongoing cellular inflammation, ultimately changing structural proteins in the skin.
+Consistent, unprotected exposure to this light (as with UV light) can cause pre-aging of the skin through ongoing cellular inflammation, ultimately changing structural proteins in the skin.
 These rays are also shown to be responsible for the generation of 50% of the Reactive Oxygen Species (ROS) generated in the skin as a result of exposure.
 These free radicals cause oxidative damage to the skin, the primary contributor to premature aging.
 While too much UV exposure from the sun will cause a burn, we don’t get the same warning from blue light alone and don’t think to protect ourselves in the same way.